-Save the date for our 2nd annual Dia de los Muertos celebration on Saturday, November 1, 2025.
+You are invited to join us at our 2nd annual Dia de los Muertos celebration on Saturday, November 1, 2025 from 4-9pm.

-Join us for a day full of activities at Northern Michigan's only Day of the Dead celebration!
+Join us for Northern Michigan's only Day of the Dead celebration!

 live music | catrina costume contest | ofrendas on display |